HamzaElzarw-2022/street-map-builder/README.md

 - **Map Export/Import**:
     - Export maps as JSON for use in other projects.
     - Import maps for further editing or visualization.

-This project is meant for Integration with another project to be developed later.